Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 <img style="width: 80%;" src="/assets/images/leaderboard_columns.png">

+#### Leaderboard renderers

+* userid: Renders any Synapse user id to a Synapse user profile
+* date/epochdate: Renders epochtime in milliseconds to local time
+* markdown link: Support link in markdown format `[my link](url.com)`
+* synapseid: Renders any Synapse Entity id to the actual Synapse entity
+* cancelcontrol: Allows for cancellation of submissions.

 ### Saving Leaderboard Widget
 If you are happy with your leaderboard configurations, save both the configurations and the wiki page to see the Leaderboard.